Is Adobe Creative Cloud tax deductible?

 Which Adobe plans and apps are deductible

-Any Adobe Creative Cloud plan is deductible when used for business — the deductibility follows the use, not the plan tier.
+Any Adobe subscription used for business can qualify.
+The deduction follows business use, not the plan name.

 |---|---|---|